DeveloperBoy-101/Delta-Denmo/README.md

 # Delta-Denmo
-This is a denmo for git and github class.
+This is a denmo for git and github class.Thank you